Alicia-Toom/wildfire-AI/README.md

 ### Note

 If you would like to re train/ checkout how we train the models you can find them in <b>research branch</b>

+This fork has been modify front end from the original.

 ## Contribution